GreenBitAI/low_bit_llama/README.md

 Use the environment variable `CUDA_VISIBLE_DEVICES` to select the correct GPU.
 Multi-GPU is not supported, but the model is very compressed, so 1 GPU should be enough.
-To use the instruction-tuned model, you can use the following commands in ```scripts/```.
+To evaluate the compressed model on the harness, you can use the following commands in ```scripts/```.
 Predefined scripts already there:

 ```bash